Sonia Shirsat: Getting into Fado

+Theatrical career

+In September 2012, Shirsat made her debut on the Konkani stage as a singer in Sammy Tavares's tiatr production Apleam Bhurguem Sangatak (With Their Children).

 Other achievements

 Shirsat is the only professional Fadista (Fado singer) in the Indian Subcontinent, a form she has performed since 2003.
 She also conducts workshops and gives talks on this semi-classical genre of music called the Fado.
 Apart from the Portuguese Fado, Shirsat is also known for performing Traditional and Pop music from Goa.